Nixon Daughtrey

 My Operator Rejected My Affidavit of Heirship.
 What Now?

 You filed the affidavit of heirship.
 You thought you were done.
 Then a letter arrived from the operator: title requirements not satisfied.
 Your royalty payments are still in suspense.
 The company wants something else, but the letter does not explain what.
 This is not arbitrary.
 Not every affidavit works for every operator on every estate.
 Sometimes a court order is the only document that resolves the title question.
-Filing a second affidavit does not fix the problem.
+Filing a second affidavit may not fix the problem.
 Hoping the operator changes its mind does not fix the problem either.
 At Daughtrey Law Firm, we focus exclusively on representing Texas landowners and mineral owners.
 We never represent operators or companies on the other side.
 We handle affidavit rejections and heirship proceedings regularly.
 The first thing we tell every heir in this situation: the rejection is telling you something important about your title, and ignoring it costs you money every month your

 white and green state maps for probate